-Option Action Change Pass- word Click to open the Change Password dialog to change your password.
+Option Action Register 1) Server 2) Deploy Cloud Instance Click to open the Server dialog to register a server.
+Click to open the Cloud Deployment dialog to deploy an cloud instance.
+Change Password Click to open the Change Password dialog to change your password.
 Clear Saved Password If you have saved the database server password, click to clear the saved password.
 Enable only when password is already saved.
 Clear SSH Tunnel Password If you have saved the ssh tunnel password, click to clear the saved password.
-Enable only when password is already saved.
+Enable only when password is al- ready saved.
 Connect Server Click to open the Connect to Server dialog to establish a connection with a server.
+Copy Server Click to copy the currently selected server.
 Create Click Create to access a context menu that provides context-sensitive selections.
 Your selection opens a Create dialog for creating a new object.
 Delete Click to delete the currently selected object from the server.
-Delete (Cas- cade) Click to delete the currently selected object and all dependent objects from the server.
+Delete (Cascade) Click to delete the currently selected object and all dependent objects from the server.
 Delete (Force) Click to delete the currently selected database with force option.
-Discon- nect from server Click to disconnect from the currently selected server.
-Proper- ties Click to review or modify the currently selected object's properties.
+Disconnect from server Click to disconnect from the currently selected server.
+Properties Click to review or modify the currently selected object's properties.
 Refresh Click to refresh the currently selected object.
 Remove Server Click to remove the currently selected server.
 Scripts Click to open the Query tool to edit or view the selected script from the flyout menu.
 Trigger(s) Click to Disable or Enable trigger(s) for the currently selected table.
 Options are displayed on the flyout menu.
 Truncate Click to remove all rows from a table (Truncate), to remove all rows from a table and its child tables (Truncate Cascade) or to remove all rows from a table and automatically restart sequences owned by columns (Truncate Restart Identity).
 Options are displayed on the flyout menu.
 View Data Click to access a context menu that provides several options for viewing data (see below).
 ERD For Database Click to open the ERD tool with automatically generated diagram for the database selected.
 This option is available only when a database is selected.
 Options are displayed on the flyout menu.
 ERD For Table Click to open the ERD tool with automatically generated diagram for the table selected.
 This option is available only when a table is selected.
 Options are displayed on the flyout menu.